How Do You Do Experiential Marketing Campaigns?

 4. Make technology your best friend

-You will best understand customer experience when you bring your camera along.
-Here is the information you can get out of video footage for instance:
+You will best understand customer experience when you bring your camera along and take lots of engaging photos.
+Importantly, here is the information you can get out of video footage for instance:

 - How many people you engaged